 And it evolved

-With the succession crisis that occurred after the death of the king in the battle of Alcácer-Quibir, and with the possibility of an invasion of Portugal by the troops of D. Filipe II of Spain, it was decided to build a small structure, raised on wooden stilts that, filled with stones, served as the foundation for a platform with artillery pieces.
+With the succession crisis that occurred after the death of the king in the battle of Alcácer-Quibir, and with the possibility of an invasion of Portugal by the troops of King Philip II of Spain, it was decided to build a small structure, raised on wooden stilts that, filled with stones, served as the foundation for a platform with artillery pieces.

 Now under Spanish rule

-From 1598, the direction of the work was assumed by the Italian military engineer and architect Leonardo Torriani.
-It was when the project entered a new phase, given the changes that Torriani introduced to it, expanding it.
+From 1598 onwards, the Italian military engineer and architect Leonardo Torriania took charge of the project.
+This was when the project entered a new phase, given the changes that Torriani made to it, extending it.

 Until it returned to Portuguese hands

-The inspection report carried out on the lighthouse in 1751 shows that it operated with oil and that it was in reasonable condition.
-This structure, destroyed by the 1755 earthquake, was rebuilt as one of the six lighthouses erected on the Portuguese coast to aid navigation, as determined by the Marquis of Pombal in 1758.
-The new lighthouse came into operation in 1775.
+The inspection report carried out on the lighthouse in 1751 shows that it operated on olive oil and that it was in reasonable condition.
+This structure, destroyed by the earthquake of 1755, was rebuilt as one of the six lighthouses erected on the Portuguese coast to aid navigation, as determined by the Marquis of Pombal in 1758.
+The new lighthouse became operational in 1775.